jody-frankowski/42/init/README.md

-# init - Introduction Subject to System and Network Administration
+# init - An Introduction to System and Network Administration

 Subject: [init.en.pdf](init.en.pdf)